ludwigwinkler/ludwigwinkler.github.io/globalizedfinance/_posts/2022-01-06-britishoffshoreempire.md

 With the EuroMarket and the Big Bang of 1984, the City of London has morphed into the hub of a hub-and-spoke system of offshore finance.
 Small jurisdictions that are still parts of the British commonwealth have eagerly transformed themselves into offshore finance centers.
-While the classic names are well known such as the Cayman islands and the Bahamas; Singapore, HongKong, the British Virgin Islands and also the Cook Islands have been busy as Feeding pipelines of unregulated money into the City of London.
+While the classic names are well known such as the Cayman islands and the Bahamas; Singapore, HongKong, the British Virgin Islands and also the Cook Islands have been busy as feeding pipelines of unregulated money into the City of London.

 It is estimated that 1/3 of all offshore wealth is in the spokes of this system whereas the entire system encompasses full 50% of all unaccounted money such as EuroDollars.
 The Cayman Islands for example has over 80.000 companies, is the 5th largest financial center and has 3/4 of all hedge funds world wide ... and it has one cinema.